HussainAther/Initial-Fantasy/README.md

 Explore your fantasy as an Ogre, Peon, Knight, Archer, Mage, Ranger, Druid, Barbarian, Cleric, Monk, or Bard as you travel across the world of Glagera on your journey to find a 7-11 and get a slurpee!

+TODO: Still implementing battles, quests, and options for the player to complete their quest.

 ## Setup / Instructions
 To run the RPG game on your computer, you'll need to set up a local development environment and serve the files using a web server.
 Here's a step-by-step guide to help you get started: